jonasced/dotfiles/README.md

 #### Telescope
 <leader>-sk opens up keybindings!
 There are many neat ones followed by the leader, currently set to spacebar:
-ff, fg, gt, gc.
+ff, fg, gt, gc, e, o.
-live_grep_args
-find_files

 For smooth git usage, use hunks!
 Available in keybinding settings.
 Combine status, hunks and the :Git commit for smooth workflows

+:help telescope of course, there you can find more.

+live_grep_args
+find_files

 #### Bufferline
 The plugin that controls the buffers visible at the top of the window when you've jumped between files!
 Commands are available as :Bufferline...